Museum of Fine Arts, Boston

 The Museum of Fine Arts (often abbreviated as MFA Boston or MFA) is an art museum in Boston, Massachusetts.
 It is the 20th-largest art museum in the world, measured by public gallery area.
 It contains 8,161 paintings and more than 450,000 works of art, making it one of the most comprehensive collections in the Americas.
-With more than 1.2 million visitors a year, it is the 52nd–most visited art museum in the world as of 2022.
+With more than 1.2 million visitors a year, it is the 79th-most-visited art museum in the world as of 2022.

 Founded in 1870 in Copley Square, the museum moved to its current Fenway location in 1909.
 It is affiliated with the School of the Museum of Fine Arts at Tufts.

 History

 1870–1907

-The Museum of Fine Arts was founded in 1870 and was initially located on the top floor of the Boston Athenaeum.
+The Museum of Fine Arts was founded in 1870 and was initially located on the top floor of the Boston Athenæum.
 Most of its initial collection came from the Athenæum's Art Gallery.
-Francis Davis Millet, a local artist, was instrumental in starting the art school affiliated with the museum, and in appointing Emil Otto Grundmann as its first director.

 In 1876, the museum moved to a highly ornamented brick Gothic Revival building designed by John Hubbard Sturgis and Charles Brigham, noted for its massed architectural terracotta.
 It was located in Copley Square at Dartmouth and St. James Streets.
 It was built almost entirely of brick and terracotta, which was imported from England, with some stone about its base.
 After the MFA moved out in 1909, this original building was demolished, and the Copley Plaza Hotel (now the Fairmont Copley Plaza) replaced it in 1912.
+During the early years of the museum, Charles Greely Loring, a former Union Army general, served as its first director, leading from 1876 to early 1902 when he resigned for health reasons.